 • Ability to perform tasks in professional manner and with discretion when working with confidential records

-• Ability to commit 5 days per week, (9am-5pm, through mid May), or specific hours as stipulated by intern’s graduate program
+• Ability to commit 5 days per week, (9 am-5 pm, through mid September), or specific hours as stipulated by intern’s graduate program